-1. Sign into Keyword Tracker by clicking on the side bar icon for the tool.
-On the dashboard, in the upper left corner, you'll see how many keyword trackings you have available, along with the number of keywords you can rocket Boost at any given time.
+On the dashboard, in the upper left corner, you'll see how many keyword trackings you have available, along with the number of keywords you can Rocket Boost at any given time.

 3. The Track Keywords window is where you choose which marketplace you want the tool to track.
-Keyword Tracker works in ten countries, for the American, British, Canadian, Mexican, German, French, Italian, Spanish, Chinese, and Indian markets.
 You can track keywords in multiple markets at the same time, though each marketplace/keyword combo counts as one of the tracked keywords.

-5. Since it can take up to an hour for the tool to collect all the data from Amazon, when you click on the green Start Tracking button, a window pops open to notify you that your request is being processed.
+5. Since it can take up to an hour for the tool to collect all the data from Amazon, a window pops open to notify you that your request is being processed.

 6. When sufficient time has passed, you can click anywhere in the product box to open the tracked keyword list.

-8. After reviewing the list, you may want to add more keywords, delete keywords, or delete the whole product from your current tracking data to replace it with another product and new keywords.
+7. After reviewing the list, you may want to add more keywords, delete keywords, or delete the whole product from your current tracking data to replace it with another product and new keywords.
 All of these changes can be managed from the dashboard.
-Click on the ellipsis symbol under the Actions' column, and a drop-down menu lets you choose from a variety of commands.

-9. If you click on Add Keywords under Actions, a window will open, where you can add in more keywords to track.
+8. If you click on Add Keywords under Actions, a window will open, where you can add more keywords to track.
 Again, it may take up to an hour for the newly added words to appear in the keywords tracking data list.

-11. Keyword Tracker generally searches the position of a word approximately every seven days, or once a week.
+10. Keyword Tracker generally searches the position of a word once every 24 hours.
 If you're running an ad campaign and want more immediate data, Keyword Tracker has the Boost feature.
 When you Boost a keyword or phrase, Helium 10 extracts data every hour and graphs it for you.
 To Boost a keyword or phrase, click on the small rocket icon next to the keyword/phrase.
 When it turns from black to red, Boost is activated.

 As long as you keep the product and the keyword(s) or phrase(s) in Keyword Tracker, Helium 10 collects data for you.
 If you delete the product or a keyword from the list though, you are also deleting the data.
 A warning window will appear if you click to delete a keyword or phrase.
 Once the data is deleted, it cannot be retrieved.
 Anytime you delete a product and its keywords, Helium 10 recommends that you export the data first.